joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

                                [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]])}

-What's happened here is that transformers has adding *padding*, i.e., a special token, to the first, shorter input to make it have the same length as the second input --- note the 0s at the end of the first tenaor in the ``input_ids`` object.
+What's happened here is that transformers has adding *padding*, i.e., a special token, to the first, shorter input to make it have the same length as the second input --- note the 0s at the end of the first tensor in the ``input_ids`` object.
 We can also see the actual tokens used

 .. code-block:: python3